swestastic/XY_GUI/README.md

 - Possibly add a quiver mode?
 Where it would show arrows rather than colors.
 This may be more resource intensive though

+- Dynamically update M rather than sweeping the lattice for Energy() after every move.

 ## References

 1. Mintu Mondal, Sanjeev Kumar, Madhavi Chand, Anand Kamlapure, Garima